 Did you know that every year on June 16th is World Sea Turtle Day?
-Sea turtles are one of the most ancient creatures.
+Sea turtles are one of the most ancient creatures on earth.
 They have been swimming around in our oceans for over 110 million years, since the time of the dinosaurs.

-They seem not disturbed by groups of gawking snorkelers like me who wants to have a photo swimming together with them.
-Watching them grazing on sea grasses for food was wonderful.
-And even more when swimming alongside with them – I’m amazed by how large they are.
+These marine turtles seemed not disturbed by groups of gawking snorkelers like us who wants to have a photo swimming together with them.
+Watching the turtles grazing on seagrasses for food was wonderful and even more when swimming alongside with them – I’m amazed by how large they are.
 The small younger ones usually swim away from us.

-Be mindful not to touch them because you can be fined by touching the marine turtles— this was mentioned in one of the information boards.
+When playing with these lovely creatures, be mindful not to touch them because you can be fined if caught — this was mentioned in one of the information boards.

-While reading the information board about the pawikans, our guide Salde mentioned that there are two species of turtles that’s seen regularly in Apo Island which are the green sea turtles and also a few hawksbill turtles.
+While reading the information board about sea turtles (pawikans), our guide Salde mentioned that two species of turtles are seen regularly in Apo Island which are the green sea turtles and also a few hawksbill turtles.

 Rarely seen are the leatherback turtles, which might be spotted only during deep dives.
-He said that a leatherback turtle once saved a drowning tourist by letting him ride on its back and brought him back to the shore.
+He said that a long time ago, a leatherback turtle once saved a drowning tourist by letting him ride on its back and brought him back to the shore.